demisto/content-docs/content-repo/extra-docs/packs/Change_Management.md

-Setting the integration -

-Add Atlassian Jira v2 instance with “FW change management” as the incident type and set the mapper the was created as mentioned above, for the outgoing mapper use the default classifier-mapper-outgoing-Jira mapper:
+Create an instance of the **Add Atlassian Jira v2** integration.
+ Select **FW change management** as the incident type.
+ Select the mapper that was created above.

+For the outgoing mapper, select the default **classifier-mapper-outgoing-Jira**.
-In the query section make sure to fetch only the relevant incident for change management:
+In the Query section, enter a query to ensure the only change management incidents are fetched.
-(In the example below the “cm” is detected project for change management)
+(In the example below, the “cm” is the detected project for change management.)

-Mirror -

-One of the core logic in this use case in the documentation of the all process for future reference, therefore if you using Jira integration make sure all the relevant setting for mirror and enabled (https://xsoar.pan.dev/docs/reference/integrations/jira-v2#configure-incident-mirroring):
+Since it is important to documentation all the process in the playbook for future reference, if you are using the Jira integration, make sure all the relevant settings for mirroring are enabled (https://xsoar.pan.dev/docs/reference/integrations/jira-v2#configure-incident-mirroring).

-ServiceNow -
+ServiceNow

-Edit your incident form in ServiceNow that will contain the following fields (in Form design and Layout design in ServiceNow):

-Request Summary
-Request Description
-Destination Port
-FW policy action
-FW Source Zone
-FW Destination Zone
-Protocol
-FW Service
-Request DST
-Request SRC

-Mapper  - After creating the described above, create a ServiceNow incident that will be used for mapping the fields above in XSOAR record the values for later use, fetch this specific incident to XSOAR you can use “The query to use when fetching incidents”
-After the incident was fetched go to setting > object setup > classification and mapping, choose the ServiceNow - Incoming Mapper and duplicate it:

-Now you can search for the values that you recorded previously and map accordingly, for example if you provided the value 1.1.1.1 for Request SRC in Jira search it in the JSON and map it to the relevant field perform this action for all related fields to change management:
+In Form design and Layout design in ServiceNow, edit your incident form to contain the following custom fields.
+See https://docs.servicenow.com/bundle/rome-it-service-management/page/product/change-management/task/t_CreateCustomField.html for details.
 Request Summary
 Request Description
 Destination Port